How to Negotiate With Narcissists

 How to spot a narcissist

 This is the simple part.
-When you're talking to them, their world view quickly becomes apparent.
-Everything revolves around them, they are the only ones which make great things happen.
-They have supreme self-confidence and see themselves as overly intelligent, attractive and capable.
+When you're talking to them, their worldview quickly becomes apparent.
+Everything revolves around them; they are the only ones who make great things happen.
+They possess supreme self-confidence and view themselves as exceptionally intelligent, attractive, and capable.
 They believe that they need special, preferential treatment.

 Commonly, they will push back against any perceived slight, no matter how small and insignificant.
-They will also attack anything that calls into question their lofty perceptions of themselves.
-Frequently they will see themselves as the victim which justifies their vindictiveness and ruthlessness.
-They are able to manipulate emotions such as guilt, fear and anxiety while appearing to be charming and charismatic.
+They will also attack anything that challenges their lofty self-perceptions.
+Frequently, they will see themselves as the victim, which justifies their vindictiveness and ruthlessness.
+They can manipulate emotions such as guilt, fear and anxiety while appearing to be charming and charismatic.

 So, how do you bargain with a narcissist?